dangtran47/prompt_lens/README.md

 npm run build
 ```

-3. Load the extension in Chrome:
+3. Load the extension in your browser:
-   - Open Chrome and go to `chrome://extensions/`
+   - Open Chrome/Edge/Brave and go to `chrome://extensions/`
    - Enable "Developer mode" in the top right
    - Click "Load unpacked" and select the `dist` directory